Annuity rate data updated daily

 What to confirm

-• This is positioned as an accumulation contract and the live data row returns no guaranteed-lifetime-withdrawal rider.
-The carrier may offer an optional lifetime-income feature on this product through separate contract terms — confirm income-rider availability, current withdrawal rates, and rider fees with the carrier before comparing this contract against a rider-led income product on lifetime payout.
+• This is positioned as an accumulation contract and the live data shows no guaranteed-lifetime-withdrawal rider.
+The carrier may offer an optional lifetime-income feature through separate contract terms — confirm rider availability, current withdrawal rates, and fees with the carrier before comparing this contract with a rider-led income product.

 • Several index strategies are proprietary, volatility-controlled benchmarks (J.P.
 Morgan ETF Efficiente 5, Putnam Dynamic Low Volatility Excess Return).
 Their participation rates can look high in absolute terms but are not directly comparable to an S&P 500 cap — evaluate each on its own back-tested behavior and on how its volatility cap restrains upside in strong years.